-I am very honored to be a member of the Trailspace Community.
-This website hosts some of the most passionate, knowledgeable persons I know.
-I am truly fortunate to be included among them.
+I am very honored to be a member of the Trailspace community; this website hosts some of the most passionate, knowledgeable persons I know.
+I am truly fortunate to be in the same room as these folks.
 For myself, I’ve been hiking and backpacking for longer than I can remember.
 If there is something I can offer to the community, I try to make it as valuable as possible, if only because I do not spend much time writing.
 Otherwise, I glean what I can from my peers.
 I have much to learn.

 I grew up in various southern suburbs of Chicago, climbing in trees and digging up worms.
 I spent a decade or so in the Scouts, did a stint in the military, and eventually settled into the field of Resource Management, acquiring a degree in Forestry from Southern Illinois.
 During this time I was fortunate enough to be able to hike the River to River Trail: a 160-mile path wending through the Shawnee National Forest and its surrounding fields.
 One end is at the Ohio River, and the other at the Mississippi, and it effectively “cuts off” the bottom tip of Illinois.
 It’s a beautiful trail, if sparsely marked.
 Tracing through the best of the Shawnee Hills, the trail offers myriad opportunities which allow one to take a very light pack.

 I took a week-long mountaineering course in Washington’s North Cascades through Outward Bound, which covered rudimentary roped travel and mountain ambulation techniques.
 We had two great guides, and were lucky enough to have the regional director along as well, himself an accomplished mountain guide.
 Spent a week at treeline, getting basic instruction in anchor building, knots, and actual climbing.
 We got 5 inches of snow in a two-day period, in early September; snowflakes like drink coasters.
 We had a bunch of fun in the good ol’ Black Diamond ‘mids.
 It was a blast.